 What are cookies?

 Cookies are text files placed on your computer to collect standard internet log and visitor behaviour information.
+Cookies contain information that is transferred to your computer’s hard drive.
 Session cookies are temporary and remain in use whilst the user is visiting a website.
 For example, they might store information regarding an item that has been added to a shopping basket.
 Persistent cookies are stored in a cookie file permanently on a computer.
 An example of a persistent cookie is Google Analytics.

 What are cookies used for?